 |

-| We have taken the traditional Corned Beef and Cabbage and made it exceptional by glazing the beef at the very end and serving it with a horseradish cream sauce.
-It is quite extraordinary and delicious. |
+We have taken the traditional Corned Beef and Cabbage and made it exceptional by glazing the beef at the very end and serving it with Horseradish Cream Sauce.
+We prefer the point cut over the flat brisket.
+It has more fat, and much more flavor. |

 |